 Large trucks have blind spots, or "no-zones," around the front, back, and sides of the vehicle.
-These no-zones make it difficult for the truck driver to see.
+These no-zones make it difficult for the driver to see.
 Avoid being caught in a truck's no-zones.
-If you can't see the truck driver in their mirror, the truck driver can't see you.
+If you can't see the truck driver in the truck's mirror, the truck driver can't see you.